skupperproject/refdog/input/commands/token-issue.md

 <section>

-Issue a token redeemable for a link to the current site.
+Issue a token file redeemable for a link to the current site.

-Issue a token that can be redeemed at a remote site for a link to the current site.

 This command first creates a grant in order to issue the token.